mozilla-spidermonkey/embenchen/micro/wasmloop.md

-* At 0x35 we create and spill a zero value, in a slot that will be used for `$k6`, but the useful live range of `$k6` is really from after the call, along with the other variables, and at 0x51 et seq we can see that the compiler has figure this out for the other variables.
+* At 0x35 we create and spill a zero value, in a slot that will be used for `$k6`, but the useful live range of `$k6` is really from after the call, along with the other variables, and at 0x51 et seq we can see that the compiler has figured this out for the other variables.
+So `$k6` could be kept in a register.

 * The variables `$k1` through `$k5` are being initialized by loading the zero from memory rather than by just setting them to zero.